Rosemont–La Petite-Patrie

 MARIE-VICTORIN DISTRICT

-1. Work on creating a public market in East Rosemont.
+1. Create a public market in East Rosemont, in the L’Assomption sector.

 VIEUX-ROSEMONT DISTRICT